Marcel2603/LunchBot/README.md

 This project used prettier for code formatting.
 It is recommended to install the prettier extension for you IDE and enable the "on 'reformat code' action" option in the settings.

+## Configuring the app

+[//]: # "TODO: expand this"

+The config file is expected to be called "configuration.yml" and lie in the root of the repo.

 ## Running the app

 You need a test account to use the bot in teams.
 See below on how to create one.